Pooj2/UsbMetricsDevicesMonitor/README.md

 * that collects metrics
 * from USB devices like
 ** a 04d9:a052 TFA Dostmann CO2 Monitor
-** a GM1356 Digital Sound Level Meter
+** an Amgaze GM1356 Digital Sound Level Meter
 * that measure some quantity